spack/spack/lib/spack/docs/packaging_guide.rst

 """""""""""""""""""""""""""""

 Sometimes dependencies between steps of a test lend themselves to being broken into parts.
-Tracking the pass/fail status of these parts may be useful for debugging a test.
-Support for this feature is provided with the ``test_part`` context manager.
+Tracking the pass/fail status of each part may aid debugging.
+Spack provides a ``test_part`` context manager for use within test methods.

-Each test part within a test method is independently run, tracked, and reported.
+Each test part is independently run, tracked, and reported.
 Test parts are executed in the order they appear.
-If one fails, subsequent test parts are still run even if those parts will also fail.
+If one fails, subsequent test parts are still run even if they would also fail.
+This allows tools like CDash to track and report the status of test parts across runs.
+The pass/fail status of the enclosing test is derived from the statuses of the embedded test parts.

-This allows tools like CDash to track and report the status of the test parts across runs.
-The pass/fail status of the enclosing test is derived from the statuses of its embedded test parts.
+.. admonition:: Test method and test part names must be unique.

-.. _test-part:
+   Test results reporting requires that test methods and embedded test parts have unique names within the package.

 The signature for ``test_part`` is: